t2v/play2-auth/README.md

 For example, SNS application has a function that edit messages.

-Your application should make a user enable to edit his own messages and disable to edit others' own messages.
+Your application should make a user possible to edit his own messages and impossible to edit others' own messages.

 In this case, it is easy if `Authority` is a `Function` as follows.